EarthyScience/SindbadSiteExtractor/README.md

 # Components:

 The tool put together data from 3 main sources
-- FLUXCOM data provider that provides
+- FLUXCOM data extractor that provides
     - the fluxnet datasetsLaThuile2007 and FLUXNET2015 releases
     - remote sensing cutouts from fluxnet sites